omahs/meta/docs/Guides/EducationOnZOS.md

 Compatibility: Programs written for LE are not compatible with glibc, and vice versa.
 If you want to run a program written for z/OS on Linux, you would need to recompile it using glibc.

+### Supported z/OS Languages and Compilers
+There are many different languages supported on z/OS, including C, C++, PLI, COBOL, REXX, Python and more.

+# Interacting with z/OS Unix
 ## What is SSH?

 SSH is a protocol used for secure remote access to a system.
 It provides a secure channel for logging in to a remote system and transferring files.